Orion is the master of the winter skies. He

 Ori), that looks best in long-exposure photographs.

-The Horsehead Nebula is an intriguing and devilishly difficult dark nebula found just between zeta Orionis and sigma Orionis, visible in medium to large telescopes given the right sky conditions.
-An H-Beta filter is also helpful.
+The Horsehead Nebula is an intriguing and devilishly difficult dark nebula found just between zeta Orionis and sigma Orionis, visible only in long-exposure photographs.

 Return to the previous page: